 This string uses the following symbols:

-Salsa Engage enables you to add a Salsa Tracking Code parameter to your URLs.
+Salsa Engage also enables you to add a Salsa Tracking Code parameter to your URLs manually.
+For instance, you are adding your URL to an online ad and want to measure ROI from that activity.
 You'll be able to see and compare "Views" and "Conversions" metrics in your activity results to measure which code is performing the best for that activity.

 To use a Salsa Tracking Code, simply add the following field-value pair to your URL query string:

 A URL with a tracking code would look like this: